 - If you are sending out your resume before your actual date of graduation, there is no need to say “expected date of graduation”.
 Simply list the date next to your degree.

 Major: Finance, Minor: Statistics

 Use concise phrases headed with action verbs to describe your job duties and the skills you developed or refined.
-Quantify your accomplishments and responsibilities if possible.
-Pay particular attention to the number of people you supervised, the number of dollars you handled and the increases in productivity which resulted from your efforts.
+Quantify your accomplishments and responsibilities when possible.
+Pay particular attention to the number of people you supervised, the number of dollars you handled, and the increases in productivity which resulted from your efforts.

 Use the appropriate tense for current employment and past tense for previous employment.

 |Possible Action Verbs|